vpelss/Tarot_Script/README.md

 Free.
 Not for resale.

-No I will not instll it for you.
+No I will not install it for you.